 The emotions connected with an anxiety disorder can be connected to real-life problems, but may also be free-floating.
 Either way, anxiety disorders involve exaggerated responses to problems and concerns.
 If you have an anxiety disorder, you may grow more distressed than a situation warrants, or struggle to understand what you’re worrying about in the first place.

 Anxiety involves the “fight or flight” response hard-coded into your brain.
 Meant to protect you from danger, these responses engage your physical body in response to your thoughts and emotions.
-Disordered anxiety can leave you stuck in a cycle of negative physical response, keeping you tense, sleepless, and stressed out.
+Disordered anxiety can leave you stuck in a cycle of negative physical responses, keeping you tense, sleepless, and stressed out.

 Discover ways to find peace